matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 Building a guide for swearwords, profanities and insults in every language of The Continent

 ## Albanian
-- Ti qifsha merimangat mbas bojlerit: You were spider after boiler (WTF?!?)
+- Ti qifsha merimangat mbas bojlerit: I will fuckk the spiders behind the water heater in your house

 ## Czech
 - Prdel: Ass